salehST/coderembassy-product-info-icons-images-text/readme.txt

 ✨ **Key Features (Free Version):**

+🏆 **Display Custom Meta at Various Postion**
+Display custom meta at Various Postion on Single product page.

+🏆 **Display Custom Meta at Archive page**
+Easily Display custom meta at category and tag page.

 🏆 **Add Custom Meta Data to Single product**
 Add Extra custom meta data to single product page as you want.you can easily add more information to your product.

+🏆 **Add Custom Meta As a Group**
+You can add Custom meta as a group and three Group at free version.

 🏆 **Global Settings and product wise Settings**
 Add Extra custom meta data to single product page Globally or Specific product.